atuttle/blog/blog/2021/sweat-the-small-stuff.md

 This project is now a mess and **harder to work on**.

-Sweating the small stuff today is an investment in reducing future stress for yourself, your team, and the countless developers that will inherit your code after you're long gone.

-Sweat the small stuff.

 I'm not going to go through every code review with a fine-tooth comb and make sure everybody's opening and closing HTML tags are indented to matching levels, but if I notice a problem then I'm going to reject it.

 For some languages, things like linters and code formatters can help automate this work for you. **Use them!** And for the love of everything holy...
 Turn on whitespace characters in your editor so that you can spot the inconsistencies before you submit your code review!